Road trip in Finnish Lapland

 This route is specifically designed for couples who want to enjoy the purity of the arctic nature and experience the wilderness of Finnish nature at any season with a duration of 10 days.
 However, you can adjust and extend duration of your stay in certain places.
 Additionally, we encourage you to go through our route picked places that might still catch your eye and provoke to start exploring this welcoming country already this year.

-The happiest county in the world is waiting for your visit, so get packed and head to that long-awaited motorhome holiday!
+The happiest country in the world is waiting for your visit, so get packed and head to that long-awaited motorhome holiday!

 Arriving to our Rovaniemi rental station